CIA activities in Indonesia: Concerns about Indonesia's military build-up

 In August, the Under Secretary of State requested a Special National Intelligence Estimate (SNIE) on communism in Indonesia.
 The July NIE about Indonesia's political conditions was insightful, but the Under Secretary specifically wanted more information about communism and how a communist government would impact Indonesia and any surrounding or associating countries, especially in the Far East.
 This request was sent to DCI William F Raborn, for the SNIE to be prepared and submitted in September.

 In November 1965, another coup was attempted but also proved unsuccessful.
 According to the president's Daily Briefs, Sukarno wanted to send a message to both military officials and the press.
-First he wanted to make it clear that Indonesia was in alliance with the Communist axis which included North Vietnam, China, and Cambodia, and that their allegiance was against "American imperialism."
+First, he wanted to make it clear that Indonesia was in alliance with the Communist axis which included North Vietnam, China, and Cambodia, and that their allegiance was against "American imperialism."
 Also, he wanted to make it known that he found the media at the time to be slanderous to their regime, their party, and other Communist governments.
 He minimized the effect of the coup and voiced further intent of resistance to the American forces.
-In the same year, the left-leaning government of Sukarno was overthrown in a military coup by General Suharto.
+In the same year, the left-leaning government of Sukarno was overthrown in a military coup by General Soeharto.
 The new military quickly went after everybody who was opposed to the new regime.
 Non-violent communist supporters, Indonesian women's movements, trade union movement organizers and activists, intellectuals, teachers, land reform advocates, and the ethnic Chinese were all targeted.
 Over the course of about two years, it is estimated now by survivors, that as many as 2,500,000 of these people were massacred.
-The CIA'a World Factbook phrases it this way: "Sukarno was gradually eased from power."

-The U.S. was very much involved with providing money, weapons, radios, and supplies to this new government.
-The U.S. government along with the CIA provided death lists with names of leftist public leaders with the intents to eliminate them.
-The United States wanted the Indonesian army to go after and remove the entire grass roots base of the leftist party.

 As of 1967 the Soviet-Indonesian relation was strained because of the last coup attempt.
 The USSR decided to suspend its economic and military aid to Indonesia.
 Indonesia in August 1967 joined Malaysia, Singapore, the Philippines, and Thailand to form the Association of Southeast Asian Nations (ASEAN).
 This further strained the Indonesian- Soviet relationship.

+In 1968, a Consular officer and his wife were approved to visit Indonesia and report back to the Department of State over the current conditions.
+In the declassified summary report, it was found that while things had improved economically, "..the economy is stagnant and, with the exceptions of new United Nations projects and some interest shown by Japanese and American businessmen, no effort is being made to improve the situation."
+It also reflects the opinion of many westerners who believed Indonesia could not win open elections and how within the separatist movements, they were not able to accept a union "without a struggle."